 2. Plan your way with a bullet journal

 Whether you use your own unique system of showing what tasks need doing and have been done, or go for the classic ticking a box, (and who doesn't love the satisfaction that comes from that) the dotted notebook is your best friend for keeping track of those important tasks.
-These could simply be things you need to get done at work, or maybe home-related tasks like washing clothes, doing exercise and cooking.
-Your to-do lists can also support your pursuit of longer term goals, like trying to eat healthier or learning a certain skill.
-Check-in with yourself each day to see how you’re doing and keep on track with personal targets.
+These could simply be things you need to get done at work, or maybe home related tasks like laundry, doing exercise, and cooking.
+Your to do lists can also support your pursuit of longer term goals, like trying to eat healthier or learning a certain skill.
+Check in with yourself each day to see how you’re doing and keep on track with personal targets.